q1yh/f1live-leanback/README.md

 ## Code

-This APP is partially referenced by my previous project [Cantv-leanback](https://github.com/q1yh/cantv-leanback/), and I developped [Twitterwall](https://github.com/q1yh/twitterwall/), a general tweets data collection and render into a stagged grid view, which was publish independently so it could be merged into your own codes easily.
+This APP is partially referenced by my previous project [Cantv-leanback](https://github.com/q1yh/cantv-leanback/), and plus I developped [Twitterwall](https://github.com/q1yh/twitterwall/), a general tweets data collection and stagged grid view render, which was publish independently so it could be merged into any other project easily.

 ## License